cockroachdb/docs/v2.1/indexes.md

 - Columns filtered in the `WHERE` clause with the equality operators (`=` or `IN`) should come first in the index, before those referenced with inequality operators (`<`, `>`).
 - Indexes of the same columns in different orders can produce different results for each query.
 For more information, see [our blog post on index selection](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/)&mdash;specifically the section "Restricting the search space."

-### Storing Columns
+### Storing columns

-Storing a column optimizes the performance of queries that retrieve its values (i.e., in the `FROM` clause) but don’t filter them.
+Storing a column optimizes the performance of queries that retrieve its values (i.e., in the `FROM` clause) but do not filter them.
 This is because indexing values is only useful when they're filtered, but it's still faster for SQL to retrieve values in the index it's already scanning rather than reaching back to the table itself.

 However, for SQL to use stored columns, queries must filter another column in the same index.